PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 6) The calibration values should now be set to whatever was calculated on the last pass.
 The outputs for each pass should be stored in files named auto_cal_p5_pass#.txt.
 You can paste the contents of this file into [Dennis's Spreadsheet](https://docs.google.com/spreadsheets/d/1rTn4vu2924AA_z1WppvLk4r31JXvoI1YI_7iSye0v3k/copy) to check your heatmap. <br/>
 Note: I'm using [Samba](https://www.raspberrypi.org/magpi/samba-file-server/) to copy files between Windows and Linux.

-7) [MARLIN ONLY] If you are using [Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration) firmware, now would be a good time to re-run G29 P2 V4 while the bed is still hot.
+7) [MARLIN ONLY] If you are using [Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration) firmware, now would be a good time to re-run the 7x7 mesh while the bed is still hot.
 After that, you may want to revisit your z-offset via M851.  <br/>
 ;At this point, you've already run the script and the bed should still be heated. <br/>
 ;Delete your old M666 XYZ and M665 RL lines from your Start Gcode. <br/>
 ;Send the following commands via terminal: <br/>
 G29 <br/>
 ;Wait for the G29 to finish running. <br/>
 M500 <br/>
-;You can now use G29 P0 in your Start Gcode <br/>
+;You can now use G29 P0 in your Start Gcode if you wish<br/>

 7) [STOCK FIRMWARE ONLY] Stock firmware doesn't save M665 R with M500, so for the purposes of keeping things simple for this tutorial, I'm just going to suggest you save your M665/M666/M92 values in your Start Gcode.
 If there are already lines in your Start Gcode with M665/M666, replace those with your new values.
 If you followed the prerequisites, the proper M92 values should also be set there.
 Change your G29 line to **G29 P5** Z0.28 (or whatever your offset is).